 Here’s one more photograph from the March 1901 session, showing off the design details of May’s gown quite nicely.
 You’ll also spot a diamond leaf brooch pinned to her bodice, and a diamond floral bracelet on her right wrist.
 I believe the diamond flower was later reset as part of a new pearl bracelet, now worn by the Queen.

-In this portrait from the time of the coronation, she pairs the Surrey Necklace with two new-to-her jewels: the Love Trophy Collar (made by Garrard in 1901) and the Boucheron Loop Tiara (made in 1902 using diamonds that had been given to her by De Beers during the imperial tour).
+In this portrait from 1905, she pairs the Surrey Necklace with two new-to-her jewels: the Love Trophy Collar (made by Garrard in 1901) and the Boucheron Loop Tiara (made in 1902 using diamonds that had been given to her by De Beers during the imperial tour).
 The Love Trophy Collar is still in the Buckingham Palace Vaults today, but the Boucheron Loop Tiara was later broken up (to make the Delhi Durbar Tiara).

 Eventually, May decided to have the County of Surrey Tiara dismantled as well.
 In 1913, the piece was broken apart, and the diamonds were used to construct and improve other jewels.
 Thirteen of the largest diamonds from the Surrey Tiara, for example, were used to replace the upright pearls which had once sat atop the Girls of Great Britain and Ireland Tiara (worn here by the Queen in 2004).

 The rest of the diamonds were combined with diamonds from the dismantled Ladies of England Tiara to create a magnificent modern sparkler: Queen Mary’s Honeysuckle Tiara.
 That jewel is now worn by the Duchess of Gloucester (pictured above).

 You must be logged in to post a comment.